- Future Students

 All external research grant applications need to be lodged via the Office of Research Services at least five working days prior to the external closing date, and be accompanied by a completed and signed External Research Proposal Clearance form (DOCX, 35.75 KB) (opens in a new window)

-A 15% infrastructure levy applies to all external research income other than grant income from schemes included in the Australian Competitive Grants Register (opens in a new window), UWS Partnerships Program Collaborators, Donation Income and Scholarship only income.
+A 15% infrastructure levy applies to all external research income other than grant income from schemes included in the Australian Competitive Grants Register (opens in a new window), Research Partnerships Program Collaborators, Donation Income and Scholarship only income.

 The Research Development Officers (RDOs) in the Office of Research Services are available to discuss applications with individual researchers.
 You are strongly advised to consult with your RDO prior to developing your budgets to discuss projected salaries, PhD stipends and top-ups as well as industry partner contributions, relative to your request.